Packing and Covering Immersions in 4-Edge-Connected Graphs: Introduction

-The necessary conditions for which $\TM(H)$ has the Erd\H{o}s-P\'{o}sa property mentioned in \cite{lpw} provide necessary conditions for which $\I(H)$ has the edge-variant Erd\H{o}s-P\'{o}sa property and show that the 4-edge-connectivity cannot be replaced by the 3-edge-connectivity.
+Recall that the necessary conditions for which $\TM(H)$ has the Erd\H{o}s-P\'{o}sa property mentioned in \cite{lpw} provide necessary conditions for which $\I(H)$ has the edge-variant of the Erd\H{o}s-P\'{o}sa property.
+The constructions in \cite{lpw} show that the 4-edge-connectivity cannot be replaced by the 3-edge-connectivity.
+In addition, Kakimura and Kawarabayashi \cite{kk1} proved that Theorem \ref{main intro} is true if $G$ is 4-edge-connected and $H$ is a complete graph; they also provided some example showing that 3-edge-connectivity is not enough.
+On the other hand, Giannopoulou, Kwon, Raymond and Thilikos \cite{gkrt} proved that the requirement of being 4-edge-connected can be dropped if $H$ is a loopless connected planar subcubic graph.